Teaching

 Database Management Systems |

-code: COSI 127B |
+COSI 127B |

-students: 60
+students: 46

 This class presents a comprehensive introduction to the fundamental concepts of database systems.
-We will start by discussing the classical approaches to database design and the fundamental building blocks and operating principles of database systems.
-The primary focus of the course will be on the core concepts of the internals of database systems, covering entity-relationship and relational data models, commercial relational query languages (SQL and relational algebra), file organization, storage and memory management, indexing and hashing, query optimization, query processing, transaction processing, concurrency control, and recovery.
-Finally, we will cover the new trends in data management in the era of big data and data management in the cloud to highlight the evolution of database systems over the years. |
+We start by discussing the classical approaches to database design and the fundamental building blocks and operating principles of database systems.
+The primary focus of the course is on the core concepts of the internals of database systems, covering entity-relationship and relational data models, commercial relational query languages (SQL and relational algebra), file organization, storage and memory management, indexing and hashing, query optimization, query processing, transaction processing, concurrency control, and recovery.
+Finally, we discuss the new trends in data management in the era of big data and data management in the cloud to highlight the evolution of database systems over the years.
+Past offering: Spring 2024 | students: 60 | course rating: 4.74 |

 @ Boston University